richjohnson-wwt/VehicleRoute/README.md

-uv add pandas openpyxl pyqt6 pyyaml geopy
+uv add pandas openpyxl pyqt6 pyyaml geopy matplotlib ortools folium

 * openpyxl is for parsing the XLSX files
 * pyqt6 is for the GUI
 * pandas is for data manipulation
 * pyyaml is for per-client config files
+* matplotlib is for visualizing the routes
+* ortools is for routing
+* folium is for visualizing the routes on a map

 # Parse
 uv run python scripts/parse_sites.py "data/Ascension Health Site List.xlsx" --config configs/ascension.yaml --output data/ascension_sites_config.csv --errors data/ascension_sites_config_errors.csv --debug